History of the Metropolitan Police: 1979–1985

-During the early 1980s, the Met began Operation Swamp which was implemented to cut street crime by the use of the sus law which legally allowed officers to stop people on the suspicion of wrongdoing.
-Tensions rose within the black community after a black youth was stabbed, leading to severe rioting on 11 April 1981.
-Later that year a report issued by Lord Scarman stated that the Metropolitan Police were having problems regarding racial discrimination.
+During the early 1980s, the Met began Operation Swamp to cut street crime by the use of the sus law which legally allowed officers to stop people on the suspicion of wrongdoing.
+The operation was associated with allegations of misconduct, leading to severe rioting on 11 April 1981.
+Following a public inquiry, the subsequent Scarman Report found that the Metropolitan Police were having problems regarding racial discrimination.
+Subsequent incidents of rioting later occurred in Brixton in 1985 and the Broadwater Farm estate in protests about police actions.
+During this riot, PC Keith Blakelock was murdered.
+Blakelock's murder remains unsolved.